PL97/TTL/index.md

    3. Point 2 is especially significant in the data-poor regime.

-In what follows, we briefly introduce the main messages we would like to convey in our paper.
+In what follows, we briefly introduce our findings.

 ### Both ROC and PRC should be used to evaluate classifier performance in MIC